eopf-toolkit/community-notebook-competition/README.md

 ### Stage 5: Awards & Showcase
 The competition culminates in an online award showcase where **winners** and **highly commended entries** will be announced.

-The top notebooks will be featured in the EOPF-101 book as new case studies and you will be given the chance to be a co-author of a publication on EOPF-101.
+The top notebooks will be featured in the EOPF 101 book as new case studies and you will be given the chance to be a co-author of a publication on EOPF-101.

 There is also a prize pool of 10 000 Euros in upskilling vouchers sponsored by [thriveGEO](https://www.thrivegeo.com).
 In addition, there will be exciting ESA swag such as Sentinel-2 Lego sets up for grabs!

 ## Rules and Eligibility
 ### Eligibility
 The competition is open to individuals and teams.
-All participants must register through the official registration form.
+All participants must register through the official registration form." to "All participants must submit their notebooks and submission forms using GitHub.
+If you need help, please join one of our [office hours or co-working sessions](https://form.jotform.com/252893826285067).

 ### Submission Requirements
 Submissions must be a Jupyter Notebook (`.ipynb` file).